-Documentation Agreement Price Term Responsible Responsible Party Responsible for Retaining Procurement and Contract Documentation Any Senior Director, Energy Operations or Director WW & Reuse Treatment or Director Water Operations & Treatment Support Services

-Documentation Director water Operations & Treatment Support Services Procurement Methodology Type of Procurement Price Procurement Guidelines Accelerated Bids Any Amount Senior Director, Energy Operations or Director WW & Reuse Treatment or Director Water Operations & Treatment Support Services If a short procurement timeframe is required, the JEA business unit may use an accelerated bid process to sell or procure byproducts by issuing a solicitation via email to prospective bidders.
+Documentation Agreement Price Term Responsible Party Responsible for Retaining Procurement and Contract Documentation Any Amount Any Senior Director, Energy Operations or Director WW & Reuse Treatment or Director Water Operations & Treatment Support Services Procurement Me thodology Type of Procurement Price Approving Entity Procurement Guidelines Accelerated Bids Any Amount Senior Director, Energy Operations or Director WW & Reuse Treatment or Director Water Operations & Treatment Support Services If a short procurement timeframe is required, the JEA business unit may use an accelerated bid process to sell or procure byproducts by issuing a solicitation via email to prospective bidders.
 Under this procurement method, JEA Byproducts staff will receive bids directly from the bidders for quick evaluation and award of a contract.
-Unsolicited Offers Any Amount Senior Director, Energy Operations o r Director WW & Reuse Treatment or Director Water Operations & Treatment Support Services JEA may enter into contracts based on unsolicited offers for the marketing, transportation, beneficial reuse, installation and disposal of byproducts without using a competitive bidding process.
+Unsolicited Offers Any Amount Senior Director, Energy Operations or Director WW & Reuse Treatment or Director Water Operations & Treatment Support Services JEA may enter into contracts based on unsolicited offers for the marketing, transportation, beneficial reuse, installation and disposal of byproducts without using a competitive bidding process.
 JEA may engage in negotiations with the party that provided the unsolicited offer to improve the terms, conditions and/or pricing.
 JEA will be allowed to take advantage of unsolicited offers when such procurements are determined to provide operational and/or economical advantage to JEA and acceptance of such offer is in JEA's best interest.
-Collaborative Procurement Any Amount Operations or Director W & procurement agreem or more public or util JEA may participate in, sponsor, conduct, or administer a collaborative procurement agreement for the procurement or sale of byproducts, with one or more public or utility industry partners in accordance with an agreement entered into between the participants, when such action is deemed to be in the JEA's best interest.
+Collaborative Procurement Agreements Any Amount Senior Director, Energy Operations or Director WW & Reuse Treatment or Director Water Operations & Treatment Support Services JEA may participate in, sponsor, conduct, or administer a collaborative procurement agreement for the procurement or sale of byproducts, with one or more public or utility industry partners in accordance with an agreement entered into between the participants, when such action is deemed to be in the JEA's best interest.
 Loan or Sale Any Amount Senior Director, Energy Operations or Director WW & Reuse Treatment or Director Water Operations & Treatment Support Services JEA may loan or sell byproducts, when it is in the best interest of JEA to do so.
 JEA will be reimbursed for expenses incurred and compensated at fair market value for services or product loaned or sold.